-- in Wales Skillbuild, Skillbuild+ or Traineeships or Foundation Apprenticeships - in England Foundation Learning or Access to Apprenticeships - in Scotland Get Ready for Work or Skillseekers - in Northern Ireland Jobskills, Training for Success including Programme Led Apprenticeships or Pathways to Success -Pathways for Young People.
+- in England Access to Apprenticeships - in Scotland The Employability Fund - in Wales Foundation Apprenticeships or Traineeships - in Northern Ireland Training for Success (including Programme Led Apprenticeships), Pathways for Success (Pathways for Young People element) or The Collaboration and Innovation Programme

-Training provided by an employer as part of a job contract doesn't count as approved.
+Training provided by an employer as part of a contract of employment does not count as approved.

-If your child is 16 or 17 and has left full-time non-advanced education or approved training, you may be able to get Child Tax Credit for them for up to 20 weeks after they left.
-To qualify for these extra weeks, your child needs to have registered for work, education or training with one of the following:

-- the careers service, Connexions, local authority support service or similar organisation within the EU, or - the Ministry of Defence, if they're waiting to join the Armed Forces.

-To get these extra weeks, you must claim within three months of your child leaving education or training.

-You can't claim Child Tax Credit for a young person aged 16 to 19 who:

-- leaves full-time non-advanced education or approved training and is in paid work for 24 hours or more a week - gets benefits or tax credits in their own right - is serving a custodial sentence (imposed by a court) of more than four months.

-We pay Child Tax Credit on top of Child Benefit and any Working Tax Credit you may be able to get.
+If your child is 16 or 17 and has left full-time, non-advanced education or approved training, you may be able to get Child Tax Credit for them for up to 20 weeks after they left.
+To qualify for these extra weeks, your child needs to have registered for work, education or training with: the careers service, Connexions, local authority support service or similar organisation within the EU the Ministry of Defence, if they're waiting to join the armed forces To get these extra weeks, you must claim within 3 months of your child leaving education or training.
+You can't claim Child Tax Credit for a young person aged 16 to 19 who: leaves full-time, non-advanced education or approved training and is in paid work for 24 hours or more a week gets benefits or tax credits in their own right is serving a custodial sentence (imposed by a court) of more than 4 months We pay Child Tax Credit on top of Child Benefit and any Working Tax Credit you may be able to get.
 How much can I claim?

-The table below shows how much money you could get for the tax year 6 April 2013 to 5 April 2014 if you cannot get Working Tax Credit.
+The table on page 6 shows how much money you could get for the tax year 6 April 2014 to 5 April 2015 if you cannot get Working Tax Credit.
 You could get more if you are in work.
 The first figure in each column shows the maximum amount available and goes down as your income (or joint income, if you are part of a couple) goes up.